 Botti took the stage with famous artists like John Mayer, Sting, Josh Groban, Steven Tyler, Yo Yo Ma and Katharine McPhee.

-2011, Chris Botti released his solo album, This Is Chris Botti.
+In 2011, Chris Botti released his solo album, This Is Chris Botti.
 Today, he continues to create new music that draws in fans

 Chris Botti Hit Albums